umbrellio/table_sync/docs/publishing/configuration.md

 ### Single publishing job (required for automatic and delayed publishing)

-- `TableSync.single_publishing_job_class_callable` is a callable which should resolve to a class that calls TableSync back to actually publish changes (required).
+- `TableSync.single_publishing_job_class_callable` is a callable which should resolve to a class that calls TableSync back to actually publish changes.

 It is expected to have `.perform_at(hash_with_options)` and it will be passed a hash with the following keys: